pintuxik/qa-lab/README.md

 # Navigate to the project directory
 cd qa-lab

-# Start all services (production-like, no hot reload)
+# Start all services (no hot reload)
 docker-compose up

 # Start in development mode (with hot reload)
-docker-compose -f docker-compose.dev.yml up
+docker-compose up --watch

 # Start in background
 docker-compose up -d